AngularClass/angular-class-site/README.md

 ## Developing
 After you have installed everything, you can start building things.
 **Note**
 because the backend uses `JSPM`, all paths in `import` on the backend are relative to the `server` folder but all paths in `require` work as usual, relative the the current file.
 This is changing soon.
-The fron end is using `webpack` so all paths are relative to the current file.
+The front end is using `webpack` so all paths are relative to the current file.

 * checkout a new branch in this format
     * [featureNmae/yourName]